 It is possible that universal healthcare will make medical marijuana even easier to obtain.
 Studies show that states with medical marijuana programs have drastically lower Medicare costs, likely because more patients are opting to use medical marijuana over potentially costlier treatments and medications.
 It stands to reason that a universal healthcare system would be in favor of all methods of reducing costs, which might mean the ratification of nationwide medical marijuana.

 Currently, most private insurance companies will not cover medical marijuana use for a variety of reasons, but the primary one is that marijuana is not legal at the federal level.
 However, because so many patients have become accustomed to marijuana as a therapy for managing their health, it is possible that any universal healthcare system enacted in the United States would permit medical marijuana as well, opening the door to users in states that currently lack access.
+But fortunately, for some people, this is available in the cannabis clubs in Barcelona.

 Unfortunately, while many medical marijuana programs in effect around the country appear similar, most vary in small but significant ways.
 For example, most states have lists of conditions that qualify patients for a medical marijuana license, but Oklahoma allows cannabis access to anyone whose doctor deems the drug medically necessary.
 It is unclear whether states would be able to maintain their existing medical marijuana mandates or whether they would need to conform to a national standard.